 I’ve been faced with a pretty difficult decision, choosing the last of the patents, or patent families to include in this series of posts about the most important search-related patents to people who promote sites on the Web.
 I find I just can’t choose one.

 For the last few weeks, I’ve been arguing with myself over a choice of at least two sets of patents.
 One patent that I wanted to include involved responding to informational needs by going beyond matching keywords to expand the query terms used in search results to include synonyms and pages on related concepts.
-There are a number of related patents granted to Google that describe how the search engine might identify synonyms, and it’s worth spending some time with all of them.
+There are several related patents granted to Google that describe how the search engine might identify synonyms, and it’s worth spending some time with all of them.

 - Search queries improved based on query semantic information